PSL-davidcastro/streaming-node/README.md

 # Streaming Node POC

 This project demonstrates streaming responses from a Node.js server using Express and the OpenAI API.
-It includes endpoints for streaming file content and generating streamed responses from a language model.
+It's a comprehensive AI story generation and evaluation platform that creates sci-fi stories about astronauts stranded on alien exoplanets, then automatically evaluates the quality of the generated content using a secondary AI model.

 ## Features

 - **/stream**: Streams the contents of the current file with a delay and transforms the output to uppercase.
-- **/llm**: Streams generated text from OpenAI's GPT-4 model and provides automatic evaluation.
+- **/llm**: Generates and streams compelling sci-fi stories about astronauts stranded on alien exoplanets, featuring unique alien flora and fauna.
+- **Automatic Story Evaluation**: Each generated story is automatically evaluated by a separate AI model (GPT-4.1 Mini) for content quality, writing style, creativity, and emotional impact.
 - **Model Selection**: Choose from multiple OpenAI models for story generation with support for GPT-4.1, GPT-4.1 Mini, GPT-4.1 Nano, and o4-mini variants.
-- **Frontend Interface**: Interactive web UI for testing the streaming LLM functionality with real-time display and performance metrics.
-- **Evaluation Pipeline**: Automatic story evaluation using AI with scoring on content quality, writing style, creativity, and emotional impact.
+- **Real-time Streaming Interface**: Interactive web UI that displays stories as they're generated token by token.
-- **Performance Dashboard**: Comprehensive analytics dashboard tracking evaluation performance over time with historical data and trends.
+- **Comprehensive Analytics Dashboard**: Track evaluation performance, token usage, model comparison, and historical trends.
 - **Token Usage Analytics**: Detailed tracking of OpenAI API token consumption for cost analysis and optimization.
 - **Evaluation Logging**: Persistent storage of evaluation results and performance metrics for long-term analysis.
+- **Story-Specific Prompts**: Specialized prompts designed to generate engaging sci-fi narratives with specific requirements (astronaut protagonist, alien species, survival themes, hopeful endings).
 - Modular code with support for environment variables via `dotenv`.

 ## Project Structure